omumarvaishya005/applyise1/readme.md

   - Educational Background
   - Demographic Preferences (if any)
   - Keywords for resume tailoring
 - Provide actionable insights that job seekers can use to update or customize their resumes for better alignment.
-- As a team we have requested Real data with platforms like naukari.com and linked.in to come up with a more alligned open source model
+- As our team have requested Real data with platforms like naukari.com and linked.in to come up with a more alligned open source model
 - once we will have them we will train our own model on cloud infrastructure (GCP).
 ---